House Training

 Your new adult dog may already be potty trained, but she may be anxious and is certainly unfamiliar in her new home and not at all aware of what you want; so expect some accidents at first.

-Take the dog outside to eliminate when you first arrive home, first thing in the morning, before confinement (if you go out), immediately after confinement, after his dinner, just before you go to bed, and any time she signals a need to go.
+Take the dog outside to eliminate when you first arrive home, first thing in the morning, before confinement (if you go out), immediately after confinement, after his dinner, just before you go to bed, and any time he signals a need to go.

-If your dog, no matter what age, continues to eliminate in the house when you are at home, attach a leash to the dog’s flat collar and tie it to your waist!
+If your dog, no matter what age, continues to eliminate in the house when you are at home, attach a leash to the dog’s collar and tie it to your waist.
 This way you can watch your dog and take him outside when he begins to show signs of needing to eliminate.

 Puppies